laurencejackson/sweep_reconstruction/README.md

 ---
 ## Introduction
 This repository contains reconstruction code for respiration resolved reconstruction of dynamic 2D MRI images.
-Although the code is described in the context of a SWEEP acqusition is it applicable to any sequence of 2D images acquired in a linear (ascending or descending) order.
-The code presented here builds upon the reconstructiion pipeline described in the paper below.
+Although the code is described in the context of a SWEEP acquisition is it applicable to any sequence of 2D images acquired in a linear (ascending or descending) order.
+The code presented here builds upon the reconstruction pipeline described in the paper below.
 If you find this code useful please acknowledge this paper.

 > Jackson, LH, Price, AN, Hutter, J et al. Respiration resolved imaging with continuous stable state 2D acquisition using linear frequency SWEEP.
 Magn Reson Med.
 2019; 00: 1– 15. https://doi.org/10.1002/mrm.27834